2. Add to PATH (or copy to /usr/local/bin)export PATH="$PATH:$(pwd)/target/release"

 # JSON output is jq-friendly - stats are included in the objectlogchef query "" --output json | jq '{count: .count, time_ms: .stats.execution_time_ms}'

-# Show the SQL that will be executedlogchef query "method:GET" --show-sql
+# Show the SQL that will be executedlogchef query 'method="GET"' --show-sql

-# Use absolute time rangelogchef query "" --from "2026-01-14T00:00:00Z" --to "2026-01-14T12:00:00Z"The sql command lets you execute raw ClickHouse SQL directly.
+Section titled “Raw SQL Queries”The sql command lets you execute raw ClickHouse SQL directly.
 Unlike query, you have full control over the SQL—including time filters, aggregations, and joins.

-logchef sql "SELECT * FROM logs.app WHERE level='error' LIMIT 10"| Option | Shorthand | Description | Default |
+logchef sql "SELECT * FROM logs.app WHERE level='error' LIMIT 10"Options

 |---|---|---|---|